 Degenerative disc disease (DDD) is not really a disease but a term used to describe the normal changes of the discs in the spine as a person ages.
 The breakdown of the discs can result in back pain, neck pain, or other problems.

 Age-related changes that cause DDD include a loss of fluid in the discs and tiny tears or cracks in the outer layer (annulus or capsule) of the disc.
 A sudden (acute) injury leading to a herniated disc may also begin the degeneration process.

-Pain from DDD is initially treated with ice or heat and with nonprescription medicines.
-Further treatment depends on whether the damaged disc has resulted in other conditions, such as osteoarthritis, a herniated disc, or spinal stenosis.
-Physical therapy and exercises are often recommended, and in some cases surgery may be recommended.
+Pain from DDD is first treated with ice or heat and with over-the-counter medicines.
+If you develop health problems such as osteoarthritis, a herniated disc, or spinal stenosis, you may need other treatments.
+These include physical therapy and exercises.
+In some cases, surgery may be recommended.

 WebMD Medical Reference from Healthwise